How to Save Money on Your Rental

-- Remember to be a good next-door neighbor.
-Frequently, surrounding households are filled by permanent locals.
-Respecting late-night quiet hours and parking regulations can make a stay considerably more pleasurable.
+- Don't forget to be a good next-door neighbor.
+Local people will likely be as friendly to you as you are respectful of them.
+Respecting late-night quiet hours and vehicle parking restrictions can make a vacation a lot more pleasant.

-- Enjoy your stay!
-Remember to protect the owner (and your stuff!) by keeping the vacation home secured while you are away, just like you would at home.
+- Make certain to protect the rental owner (and your stuff!) by keeping the vacation rental locked up while you are away, just like you would at home.

-- When your things are all out, begin a walk-through of the rental home to make certain no property damage occurred in the course of your remain.
-We recommend walking through with the property manager wherever possible (often this isn't possible)..
-If the property manager is not available, make sure that you take photos of the property to record its condition.
+- When everything is out, begin a walk-through of the rental to verify no property damage occurred in the course of your stay.
+We advise walking through with the rental manager whenever feasible (this may not be possible)..
+If the property manager is not available, make sure to take photos of the property to record its condition.